trim21/webpack-userscript-template/readme.md

 **make sure you run `npm run dev` before these steps, otherwise the file path will be incorrect.**

 1. Allow Tampermonkey's access to local file URIs [tampermonkey/faq](https://tampermonkey.net/faq.php?ext=dhdg#Q204)
+2. install deps with `npm i` or `npm ci`.
+3. `npm run dev` to start your development.
-2. open `webpack-userscript-template/dist/index.dev.user.js` in your Chrome.
+4. open `webpack-userscript-template/dist/index.dev.user.js` in your Chrome and install it with your userscript manager.
-3. Install it.

 this userscript's meta contains `// @require file://path/to/dist/index.prod.user.js`, it will run the code in `index.prod.user.js`,